usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.4.1.8.
 Security Controls

-The CSP SHOULD employ appropriately tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent industry standard and SHOULD ensure that the minimum requirements associated with the *moderate* baseline are satisfied.
+The CSP SHOULD employ appropriately tailored security controls from the moderate or high baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent industry standard and SHOULD ensure that the minimum requirements associated with the *moderate* baseline are satisfied.

 #### <a name="referee"></a>4.4.2.
 IAL2 Trusted Referee Proofing Requirements